serenado/debugger/README.md

 # debugger

-Simple Python debugger server/client model
+Simple Python debugger with server/client model.
+The debugger takes in a Python file, runs the code and displays all output printed to the console, and returns errors with line numbers where applicable.